-As you probably know already, your air conditioning system needs regular maintenance in order to perform efficiently and effectively.
+As you probably know already, your air conditioning (AC) system needs regular maintenance in order to perform efficiently and effectively.
 Neglecting annual HVAC maintenance appointments and monthly maintenance will result in gradually decreasing AC performance and increases in your energy bills.
 To help you prevent a system failure on a hot day, we have created an outline of air conditioner maintenance tips, steps, and tricks.

 Summer Air Conditioning Maintenance Guide

-- At the ceiling or floor return air grille for HVAC system that uses centralized air returns rather than room air-return ducts.
+- At the ceiling or floor return air grille for HVAC systems that use centralized air returns rather than room air-return ducts

 In order to clean your window AC unit (almost all of them contain a reusable filter), follow the directions below:

-- After reinstalling the filter, screw the cover back on and plug in turn on your unit.
+- After reinstalling the filter, screw the cover back on and plug in your unit

-Every 30 days, check your air filter.
+Every 30 days, check your air filter for dirt and debris.
 You can tell if it needs to be cleaned or replaced by removing the air filter and holding it up to the light.
 If you can’t see any light pass through the filter, that means it is clogged and needs to be replaced.
 If light can pass through the filter, check your filter again in 15 days.

-Evaporator coils also need to remain clean in or to absorb heat. if there is a layer of dust and debris, it won’t be able to absorb heat, leading to the common occurrence of frozen evaporator coils.
+Evaporator coils need to remain clean to absorb heat.
+If there is a layer of dust and debris, it won’t be able to absorb heat, leading to the common occurrence of frozen evaporator coils.
 Over months and years, your evaporator coils can become quite dirty.
 Make sure evaporator coil cleanings are included in your yearly air conditioning maintenance appointment.
-Learn how to clean and prevent dirty evaporator coils here.

 Tips & Insights: Why Is My Air Conditioner Making Strange Sounds?